 Bring Back the Shame

-It seems that under the omnipotent guise of progression, our society has willingly thrown away invaluable household mores, such as respect for elders, social etiquette and, most importantly, shame.
+Under the guise of progression, our society has willingly thrown away invaluable household traditions, such as respect for elders, social etiquette and, most importantly, shame.

 Shame has played an important role throughout human history.
 In times before the law dictated our collective moralities, shame helped us navigate the shifting tides of right and wrong.